Data Modeling Guide

 - Navigate to Components: Go to

-/app/components - Click "Create New Component" button
+/app/components - Click "Create New" button

 Component Naming Best Practices